Table of Contents

 Caution, Warning, Side effects

-This plant has poisonous effect to environment and livestock.
-The toxic properties are due to presence of alkaloids chiefly colchicine.
+This plant has poisonous effect to environment, and livestock.
+The toxic properties are due to the presence of alkaloids chiefly colchicine.

 - Colchicine can kill.